dailydotdev/docs/docs/key-features/the-companion.md

  The modal will automatically close once you have submitted your comment.

 ### 4. Bookmark
- Clicking on the bookmark button will add this article to your daily.dev bookmarks so you can easily find it later!
+ Clicking on the bookmark button will add this post to your daily.dev bookmarks so you can easily find it later!

- Clicking on the button again will remove the article from your bookmarks.
+ Clicking on the button again will remove the post from your bookmarks.

 ### 5. Options
  Clicking on the options button will show a drop down with the following options:
  1. **View discussion** - view the discussion on the daily.dev web app
- 2. **Share the article** - share the article via social media, email, WhatsApp etc.
+ 2. **Share the post** - share the post via social media, email, WhatsApp etc.
- 3. **Report** - Is the article NSFW?
+ 3. **Report** - Is the post NSFW?
 Is there a problem with it?
 Is it spam? etc. Please let us know so we can remove it from our feed
  4. **Give us feedback** - love something (or hate something 😱) about daily.dev, let us know, we love hearing from you!
  5. **Disable widget** - if for some reason you do not like the companion, you can disable it here.‍